 The 2022 uprising under the slogan “Woman, Life, Freedom” must be situated in these circumstances rather than treated as an isolated eruption.
 While the death of Mahsa Amini provided the immediate catalyst, the protests drew their force from a socio-economic landscape already marked by precarious labour, blocked mobility, and institutionalized inequality.
 Feminist mobilization here articulated not only resistance to state regulation of bodies, but a broader refusal of the economic and social arrangements that reproduce dispossession.
 What appears as a demand for rights is also a refusal of the material conditions that make such demands necessary.

 In light of these developments, the terms of the sovereignty–freedom binary are no longer oppositional but internally related.
-The sovereignty–freedom opposition persists not because it clarifies the crisis, but because it obscures the conditions that produce both.
+This opposition persists not because it clarifies the crisis, but because it obscures the conditions that produce both.
 “Freedom” increasingly appears as alignment with the neoliberal imperatives of integration into the Western-centered core of global capitalism: market openness, financial inclusion, and political forms organized by the institutional logic of that core.
 “Freedom,” in this sense, names not emancipation as such, but a particular mode of integration into the dominant circuits of global capital.
 “Sovereignty,” meanwhile, registers as the capacity to manage constraints: to discipline labour, control resources, and deploy coercion within a restricted position, as emerging centres of capital accumulation provide only partial and asymmetrical alternatives to Western-dominated circuits.
 The opposition does not mark a real alternative; it registers two expressions of the same structural constraint.

 Still, in lived political struggle, the language of freedom and sovereignty continues to organize concrete and ostensibly irreducible antagonisms in Iran and in discourse about it.
 To regard Iranian society as politically passive under this dual constraint, however, would be a profound misreading.
 Iran has repeatedly generated powerful movements from below—from the Constitutional Revolution to the upheavals of 1979 and continuing waves of labour, feminist, and social protest—making its political trajectory far more dynamic than external observers often assume.